 - Speak with pupils about their needs when appropriate

 Where a pupil is identified as having a special educational need we follow a graduated approach, as suggested in the SEN Code of Practice 2014, which takes the form of cycles of “Assess, Plan, Do, Review”.

 - Assess a child’s special educational needs

 - Plan the provision to meet your child’s aspirations and agreed outcomes

 - Do put the provision in place to meet those outcomes

 As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child/YP (where appropriate) views are integral to the this process.

-Children’s needs are identified and assessed through observation, teacher assessment, information from outside agencies, analysis of Target Tracker and Blue Hills data assessment.
+Children’s needs are identified and assessed through observation, teacher assessment, information from outside agencies, analysis of school assessment and intervention trackers.

-Support plans are created in collaboration between teachers, pupils and parents and in our school are reviewed either termly or half termly at a SEND review meeting.
+Support plans are created in collaboration between teachers, pupils and parents and in our school are reviewed either termly or half termly.